MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 &ensp;
 :octicons-file-symlink-file-24: Default: `2` vCPU

-The `cpu` property defines an amount of vCPU cores assigned to the virtual machine.
+The `cpu` property defines the amount of virtual CPU cores assigned to a node instance.
-It can be set for a specific instance or as a default value for all instances.
+This property can be set for a specific instance, or as a default value for all instances of a certain node type.

 ```yaml
 cluster: